Sivanesan17/P4ssw0rd_Str3ngth_Ch3ck3r/README.md

 **Benefits**

-  User Awareness: Educates users about the importance of strong passwords.
+  * User Awareness: Educates users about the importance of strong passwords.

-  Security Enhancement: Helps users create more secure passwords, reducing the risk of unauthorized access.
+  * Security Enhancement: Helps users create more secure passwords, reducing the risk of unauthorized access.

-  Immediate Feedback: Provides instant feedback and actionable suggestions for improving password security.
+  * Immediate Feedback: Provides instant feedback and actionable suggestions for improving password security.

 **Future Enhancements**

-  GUI Integration: Develop a graphical user interface for easier use.
+  * GUI Integration: Develop a graphical user interface for easier use.

-  Advanced Criteria: Add checks for common password patterns and dictionary words.
+  * Advanced Criteria: Add checks for common password patterns and dictionary words.

-  Password History: Implement a feature to store and compare previous passwords for repeated use.
+  * Password History: Implement a feature to store and compare previous passwords for repeated use.

 **Requirements**

-  Python 3.x: Ensure Python is installed on your system.
+  * Python 3: Ensure Python is installed on your system.
 Download it from python.org.

-  Installation and Execution
+  * Installation and Execution

-  Download the Script: Save the script as password_checker.py.
+  * Download the Script: Save the script as p4ssw0rd_str3ngth.py.

 Run the Script:

   ```
-    python password_checker.py
+    python3 p4ssw0rd_str3ngth.py
   ```